egulias/EmailValidator/README.md

 ### How to extend ###

 It's easy!
-You just need to extend [EmailValidation](https://github.com/egulias/EmailValidator/blob/master/EmailValidator/Validation/EmailValidation.php) and you can use your own validation.
+You just need to implement [EmailValidation](https://github.com/egulias/EmailValidator/blob/master/EmailValidator/Validation/EmailValidation.php) and you can use your own validation.

 ## Other Contributors ##